 Multiple Drive Interface Standards Supported On The MacCurrently, USB 3.2 and ThunderBolt 4 are the leading edge and future interfaces for Mac compatible storage drives.
 While you might enjoy the fastest data transfers possible with ThunderBolt 3, choices are limited and the drives can be a bit pricey.
 For more affordability and backward compatibility with older Mac computers, an Apple compatible SuperSpeed USB 3.0 or SuperSpeed+ Plus 3.1 HDD or SSD drive purchase is smart and still usable on USB 2.0 and even USB 1.1 Macintosh ports.

-Legacy Mac Storage InterfacesAlthough now in the past, eSATA and FireWire drive connectivty standards are still important to some who want to maintain compatibility with older Macs and storage hardware.
+Legacy Mac Storage InterfacesAlthough now in the past, eSATA and FireWire drive connectivty standards may still be important to some who want to maintain compatibility with older Macs and storage hardware.
 Look for Combo-Interface drives that sport USB, FireWire 800/400 and eSATA ports for the utmost in legacy drive connectivity.
 There's also Thunderbolt docks and hubs which can allow you to to access and use older interfaces.

 NAS / Cloud Drives For MacEthernet network and Wi-Fi wireless cloud drive connectivity is growing in popularly: Apple compatible NAS - Network Attached Storage is often desired in wired or wireless home and office environments where shared access to media files or centralized backup is preferred.
 Apple's own Time Capsule or Mac compatible network drives such as those from Buffalo or Western Digital are excellent choices.